 I already referred someone to the program about halfway through it!
 It was such an impactful experience that I would tell anyone interested in health and well-being work to consider the Duke Health and Well-being program seriously.
 They will learn effective behavior change methods and meet amazing people during their learning journey.
 Also, the program is an excellent opportunity to experience being in the other chair and sitting in the role of a client (during coaching and mentoring sessions) so that you can grow in your journey toward health and wholeness.
 Great overall experience.
 Take advantage of this life-changing opportunity!

-The Duke Health & Well-Being Coach Training combines an online curriculum with live instructor-led training, providing students with hands-on experiential practice and preparing graduates to immediately utilize their skills.
+The Duke Health & Well-Being Coach Training combines an online curriculum with live instructor-led training.
+This provides students with hands-on experiential practice and prepares graduates to utilize their skills immediately.

 READ MORE